Glossary of Terminology

 Autocrine Hormones: Hormones that act upon the secreting cell.
 They are used to sample the immediate environment surrounding the cell.
 Eicosanoids are the best-known example of autocrine hormones.

-Binding Proteins: Proteins that bind to water-soluble hormones, such as sex hormones, cortisol, and thyroid; or certain water-soluble proteins, such as insulin-like growth factor to maintain stable circulating levels of the hormone in the bloodstream.
+Binding Proteins: Proteins that bind to water-soluble hormones, such as sex hormones, cortisol, and thyroid; or specific water-soluble proteins, such as insulin-like growth factor to maintain stable circulating levels of the hormone in the bloodstream.

 Biological Marker of Aging: Any physiological marker that appears to be universal in an aging population.